Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/optimization_techniques.md

 ## Configure the Pipeline Loops Threshold

-1. In the Explorer view, right-click the project solution, or `solution1`, and select **Solution Settings**.
+1. In the Explorer view, right-click the project solution, or `solution1`, and sele ct **Solution Settings**.
     This opens the Solution Settings dialog box.

 2. Select the **General** setting, and expand the **config_compile** setting as shown in the following figure.